 Conversion of Percentage to GPA

-Below mentioned are the Indian school percentages as per the grading system in India and their US grade point equivalent scores.
+The Indian school percentages as per the grading system in India and their US grade point equivalent scores are mentioned below.

-The formula for conversion of percentage to GPA on 4.0 as well as 10-point scale is as follows:
+The formula for conversion of percentage to GPA of 4.0 as well as a 10-point scale is as follows:

 For U.S. 4.0 Scale, GPA = (Percentage/100)*4